vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 The eager mode calls (the first three) represent our ground truth, the last three are outputs of the jit function using the same inputs and global `shift value`.
 In the jit function, the first call of a given shape (when we trace) will use the correct current global shift value.
+This is because tracing utilises the Python interpreter and so can see the correct global value.

-If we call again and JAX finds a cached function, it won't look at the new global shift but rather just execute the compiled code directly - the one that has baked in the old value in the graph as a constant.
+If we call again and JAX finds a cached function, it won't look at the new global shift but instead execute the compiled code directly, which has the old value baked into the graph as a constant.
 However, if tracing is triggered again (such as with a different input shape) the correct `shift` will be used.

-This is what they mean by "JAX transformations and compilation are **designed** to only work on pure functions".
-They can still be applied to impure but the behaviour of the function will diverge from the Python interpreter when tracing is skipped and the compiled function is used directly.
-Another example is one that involves a `print` function:
+This is what is meant by "JAX transformations and compilation are **designed** to only work on pure functions".
+They can still be applied to the impure, but the behaviour of the function will diverge from the Python interpreter when tracing is skipped and the compiled function is used directly.
+Another example is about functions that use `print` functions:
 ```python
 def fn(x):
   print("called identity function")